6 Ways a Life Coach Can Improve Your Retirement

 A retirement coach is all of these things, but they are really focused on the challenges and opportunities of retirement.
 Retirement is a big deal and it can be a hugely different lifestyle from what you experienced while working.

 In fact, retirement is arguably the biggest transition you have ever had.
 This is the phase of life where you have the most control over your time.
-A retirement coach can help you decided how and with whom you want to spend it.
+A retirement coach can help you decide how and with whom you want to spend it.
 They can also help you create a plan for the mental, social, physical, and spiritual changes that take place in retirement.

 1. Identifying What is Important to You